amosehiguese/myReactProjects/08-lorem-ipsum/README.md

 ## Lorem Ipsum Generator

 This is a dummy text generator.
-It generates dummy text based on the number of paragraphs inputted.
+It generates dummy text based on the number of paragraphs inputted by the user.